Lobia, often known as black-eyed peas or cowpeas, is a humble yet very nutritious legume that has been consumed by tribes all over the world for ages.

 Lobia is low in calories and high in protein and fiber, making it an excellent food for weight loss.

-Eating fiber-rich foods keeps you feel full, controls appetite reducing your overall calorie consumption, which may help you in weight management.
+Legumes like cowpeas contain slowly-digestible carbohydrates, proteins and fiber, which makes you feel satiated, reducing your overall calorie consumption, which may help you in weight management.

-Eating lobia on regular basis may help you reach your weight management goals.
+Eating protein- and fiber-rich foods like lobia on regular basis may help you reach your weight management goals.

-7. May Reduce the Risk of Cancer Mortality
+7. May Reduce the Risk of Cancer and the Death from Cancer

 Lobia may reduce the risk of cancer mortality, but it should not be considered an anti-cancer diet.
-If you have cancer, consulting your doctor is very important for personalised diet and medication depending on your health status.
+If you suspect cancer symptoms, consulting your doctor is very important for personalised diet and medication depending on your health status.

 8. A Great Choice During pregnancy